Netflix January 2020 new releases – new movies, TV shows and originals

 Monday 13th January

-The Therapeutic Powers of Dude Household comedy present about an 11-year-old boy who depends on his trusty mutt to assist cope with social anxiousness
+The Therapeutic Powers of Dude Household comedy present about an 11-year-old boy who depends on his trusty mutt to assist take care of social nervousness

 Tuesday 14th January

-Kipo and the Age of Wonderbeasts A lady is determined to get house after discovering herself in a wierd world full of mutant creatures
+Kipo and the Age of Wonderbeasts A lady is determined to get house after discovering herself in an odd world crammed with mutant creatures

 Wednesday 15th January

-Grace and Frankie season 6 The rip-roaring comedy starring Jane Fonda and Lily Tomlin is again for an additional collection
+Grace and Frankie season 6 The rip-roaring comedy starring Jane Fonda and Lily Tomlin is again for one more collection

 Thursday 16th January